MiracleLabs/ds19-openlab-aws-webapp/readme.md

-# DS19 Open Lab | Deploying a Web app to AWS S3 and CloudFront open lab
+# DS19 Open Lab | Deploying a Web app to AWS S3 and CloudFront Open Lab

 This repository contains the lab for Deploying a Web app to AWS S3 and CloudFront.
 It is one of the labs brought to you by Miracle's Innovation Labs.